Today’s Reading: Neh 6:1–7:65, 1 John 5:1–5, Ps 109:16–31

 These few words are so powerful “so all the wall was finished”.
 The mission was accomplished.
 This is overcoming.

 Getting a project over the finishing line advances the kingdom of God.
 We should not give ground to the enemy by wasting our lives on dreams and plans that are never fulfilled.
-Instead let’s focus on the important work, (which may not seem important, but is) that God has given us to do and let’s finish it well.
+Instead lets focus on the important work (It may not seem important, but it is) that God has given us to do and lets finish it well.

 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the Father loves whoever has been born of him.
 1 John 5:1 (ESV)

 The word theology has fallen on hard times.
-When some think of the word it conjures up images of dry old men who have no passion for God but instead for their books and theories.
+When some think of the word it conjures up images of dry old men who have no passion for God, only for their books and theories.
 For some of us in the West it brings up images of liberals who distort God’s word to fit their sinful ideas and lifestyles.

-However the fact is that theology matters and is inescapable.
-In some ways we are all theologians in the sense that we are called to have correct thoughts about God.
-Thankfully God has made it clear for us in His word the bible.
+However the fact is, theology matters and is inescapable because in some ways we are all theologians in the sense that we are called to have correct thoughts about God and thankfully God has made it clear for us in his word the bible.

 Knowing in whom and what we believe helps us to overcome.